 The Corporation has entered into certain severance benefit and change-in-control agreements with the CEO and other NEOs which contain provisions that require the Corporation to provide post-termination payments or benefits to each executive in the event of termination of employment without cause or termination following a change in control of the Corporation.
-The respective agreements with the U.S.-based NEOs contain customary noncompete provisions, non-solicitation provisions, non-disparagement provisions and confidentiality covenants, and were amended and restated in 2008 to conform with Code Section 409A.
-The Corporation does not have employment agreements with any of the NEOs.
-The key provisions, terms or procedures that would apply to the CEO and other NEOs for the various compensation and payable or the value of compensation elements due to the CEO and other NEOs under the various termination scenarios assuming termination was effective at the end of the fiscal year 2014.
+The respective agreements with the U.S.-based NEOs contain customary noncompete provisions, non-solicitation provisions, non-disparagement provisions and confidentiality covenants, and were amended and restated in 2008 to conform to Code Section 409A.
+The Corporation does not have employment agreements with any of the NEOs, except for Mr. Bouts, as noted previously.
+The key provisions, terms or procedures that would apply to the CEO and other NEOs for the various compensation and benefit elements under various termination scenarios are summarized in the table below.
+It is followed by another table containing an estimate of the compensation payable or the value of compensation elements due to the CEO and other NEOs assuming termination was effective at the end of the fiscal year 2015.